 If you witness a situation, which makes you suspect a child is being sexually exploited, observe carefully and try to remember as many details as possible about the situation, keep in mind the keywords “who”, “when” and “where” and call the police immediately.
 Use our International Hotline Numbers (link to that page) to make a report.

 If the country you are travelling in does not have an online reporting mechanism you can either use that of another country if you understand the language, or contact your country’s embassy in the travel destination.
 They may be able to inform the competent authorities.
-By reporting suspected cases of child sex tourism, and encouraging others to report, you can make a difference!
+By reporting suspected cases of SECTT, and encouraging others to report, you can make a difference!